Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Results

 Simultaneous Rietveld refinements of the PXRD and PND data confirm the similarity between the lattice parameters (see Table \ref{T1}).
 Furthermore, the occupancies of the Co and Mn ions are nearly the same for all samples.
 To further test possible trends in the antisite disorder with increasing $T_s$, we attempted refinements of the PND patterns using a modified $R\bar{3}$ structure in which Mn and Co ions were constrained to separate sites.
 This model gave substantially worse fits to the data, indicating that the data are likely best represented by the $R\bar{3}c$ model, a disordered structure in which Co and Mn share the same crystallographic site.
 Both the antisite disorder and the occupancy of the transition-metal ions at their sites are known to rule the physical properties of perovskites.
 In our case, the PXRD and PND results indicate that the LSCMO samples investigated here are nearly stoichiometric (especially the three ones produced with higher $T_s$) and that there are no significant changes in the antisite disorder, suggesting that the evolution of the magnetic properties that will be discussed later is not directly related to changes in the lattice parameters nor to the distribution of Co and Mn along the lattice.

-The SEM images in Fig. \ref{Fig_SEM} evidence a systematic increase in the grain size with increasing $T_s$, as corroborated by peak shape analysis for the PND and PXRD patterns.
-The images also indicate the enhancement of the system's density, with the grains getting closer and exhibiting increased coalescence with $T_s$.
+At the same magnification, the SEM images in Fig. \ref{Fig_SEM} evidence a systematic increase in the grain size with increasing $T_s$ (see Table \ref{T1} and Fig. S12 of the Supplementary Material \cite{SM}).
+The images also indicate enhancing the system's density, reducing porosity, and exhibiting increased coalescence with $T_s$, typical of the sintering process.
 The smaller grain size observed for the 1100 sample helps to explain its poorer crystallinity since its grains present a large surface-to-core ratio.
 The grain boundaries usually exhibit a high degree of frustration, disorder, non-stoichiometry, and other defects \cite{Nogues,Nogues2,Bera}.
-Conversely, the proximity between the grains for the samples produced at higher $T_s$ suggests an enhancement of the exchange interactions between their surfaces.
-In contrast, the grains are relatively more isolated for the samples with smaller $T_s$.
+Changes in the grain's morphology as a function of $T_s$ are also observed in Fig \ref{Fig_SEM}, with the 1400 sample presenting faceted interfaces with impingement of the grains.
+This further suggests that changes in the exchange coupling at the intergrain interfaces may also occur for the different samples, impacting the material's magnetic properties.

-The DC ZFC-FC magnetization against temperature [$M(T)$] curves measured with $H$ = 2.5 kOe, Fig. \ref{Fig_MxT}, show a FM-like transition below 200 K for all investigated samples, most likely associated with the Co$^{2+}$--O--Mn$^{4+}$ coupling \cite{Murthy,PRB2019,Dass}.
+The DC ZFC-FC magnetization against temperature [$M(T)$] curves measured with $H$ = 2.5 kOe, Fig. \ref{Fig_MxT}, show an FM-like transition below 200 K for all investigated samples, most likely associated with the Co$^{2+}$--O--Mn$^{4+}$ coupling \cite{Murthy,PRB2019,Dass}.
 The ZFC and FC curves bifurcate at lower temperatures, a characteristic feature of disordered polycrystalline compounds exhibiting phase competition, especially those presenting glassy magnetism \cite{Sami,Rev_SG}.